 - Set information architecture / sitemap

 - Create high-fidelity responsive designs

 - Review designs internally

 - Create UI Design Specs

 - Create additional reusable assets / templates (e.g., HTML, CSS, etc.)

 Our UX designers are fully equipped with leading design and prototyping tools and skills to allow for quick design development and rapid prototype validation testing.
-Our team is proficient to the full Adobe Suite of Design tools along with several other of today’s top design support tools such as Sketch.
-Similarly, our team are experienced using today’s top tools for prototyping such as inVision, AxureRP, Balsamiq, and more.
+Our team is proficient in the full Adobe Suite of Design tools along with several other of today’s top design support tools such as Sketch.
+Similarly, our team is experienced using today’s top tools for prototyping such as inVision, AxureRP, Balsamiq, and more.

 During the Develop & Adjust phase, the team will focus on creating assets to help with the production of the screens.
 In addition, should any technical constraints come up during the development the team will refine the design while still making sure that all the hard work to ensure a user-friendly design is maintained.
 All design changes from developers will be discussed and approved by the design team.